Radware/DP_Health_AWS/README.md

 * For the HTTP, every DefensePro instance should have a tag `DefenseProHealthURL` containing the URL lambda will use for testing the DefensePro instances.
 Make sure Lambda subnet has a route forcing URL destination to DefensePro NIC

 ## Detector Lambda ##
+The Detect Lambda has two flavors, one is SNMP only and the other is combination of SNMP with an HTTP/S request through DefensePro.

-The code, as well as the requirements are in `Detect` folder.
-This Lambda is responsible for:
+SNMP only flavor script as well as the requirements are in `Detect_SNMP` directory, This Lambda is responsible for:
 1. Discovering the DefensePro devices based on a TAG `DefenseProInstance`
 2. Quarrying the DefensePro devices with an SNMP request to the MGMT interface
-3. Post results into CloudWatch log group.
+3. Post logs into CloudWatch log group.
 4. Post results into CloudWatch metric.

+SNMP + HTTP flavor script as well as the requirements are in `Detect_SNMP_and_HTTP` directory, This Lambda is responsible for:
+1. Discovering the DefensePro devices based on a TAG `DefenseProInstance`
+2. Quarrying the DefensePro devices with an SNMP request to the MGMT interface
+2. Issue an HTTP/S request to a URL provided in `DefenseProHealthURL` tag on the DefensePro instance
+3. Post logs into CloudWatch log group.
+4. Post results into CloudWatch metric.

+<b>Note:</b>
-<b>Note:</b> For achieving the above - this Lambda must be located in the same VPC as the DefensePro.
+* This Lambda must be located in the same VPC as the DefensePro.
+* For the HTTP/S test to be effective, the Lambda subnet must route the HTTP/S destination to DefensePro NIC, thus making sure request is routed through DefensePro.

 ### Detector Lambda Subnet ###
 Detector Lambda is going to require access to AWS API from within the VPC (more details in [Detector Lambda Endpoints](#detector-lambda-endpoints)).<br>